 Do Not Own The Land

-If you own the mobile home but not the land, mobile homes placed on land that is not owned are required to be registered with a current mobile home decal at all times, even when unoccupied.
-Mobile home owners who do not also own the land upon which their mobile home is permanently affixed and who fail to get their mobile home registered, including the proper display of their decal, will be subject to a costly tangible personal property tax assessment by the Property Appraiser's Office.
+If you own a mobile home but not the land upon which it sits, you are still required to be registered with a current mobile home decal at all times, even when unoccupied.
+Failure to do so could result in a costly tangible personal property tax assessment by the Property Appraiser's Office.

 - Annual mobile home decals will be valid through December 31 of each year.